Shinh18/urltest/README.md

     * --bad will display all bad URLs i.e. status code 400 or 404
 * ```urltester```
     * This command displays a standard usage manual which shows how to use the tool as well as the command line arguments available
+* ```urltester -i | --ignore```
+    * Using either one of these commands will parse an ignored URLs text file.
+All URLs should be checked against this list to see if they need to be ignored.

 ## Features
 * It looks for and processes all the URLs using ```http://``` or ```https://``` schemes